 3-in-1 INTEGRATED Cash Flow Calculator

-From the same few entries, projected monthly Profit & Loss statement, plus Inventory Buying Plan ("Open-to-Buy"), plus integrated Cash Flow projection.
+From the same few entries, immediately see a projected monthly Profit & Loss statement, PLUS Inventory Buying Plan ("Open-to-Buy"), PLUS integrated Cash Flow projection.

 Ready?
 Here's how to get started on your first draft.